Ranking Unraveled: Recipes for LLM Rankings in Head-to-Head AI Combat: Recommended Best Practices

 \subsection{Choose Bradley-Terry for Small Controlled Datasets}

 In section \ref{sec:prediction_accuracy}, we demonstrate that ranking algorithms exhibit varied performance based on battle conditions.
-When matches are evenly distributed, ranking algorithms produce similar results.
-Whereas, a heavily skewed distribution can negatively impact some methods such as Elo and Bradley-Terry.
-In this scenario where matchups are balanced and the number of matches are small, objectiveur findings show that Bradley-Terry is best due to its ability to preserve transitivity while also maintaining comparable prediction accuracy.
+When matches are evenly distributed, the ranking algorithms produce similar results.
+However, a heavily skewed distribution can negatively impact some methods such as Elo and Bradley-Terry.
+In this scenario, where matchups are balanced and the number of matches is small, objective findings show that Bradley-Terry is best due to its ability to preserve transitivity while also maintaining comparable prediction accuracy.